jaidensiu/eggpedia/README.md

 ## Architecture

-The architecture mirrors the recommended architectural principles and best practices for building clean, scalable, and maintainable apps on Android.
+The architecture mirrors the recommended architectural principles and best practices for building clean, scalable, and maintainable apps for Android.

-### Modules
+Modules

 - `composeApp`
   - A Kotlin module that contains the logic shared among the Android and iOS apps